 Here’s something that will make you feel wonderful.
 Go to Trader Joe’s and pick up $20 worth of .99 cent greeting cards and give them out to all the moms you love.
 If you mail them it will be an awesome surprise, if you hand them out with a hug you’ll feel so good at the end of your day!
 While you’re there grab yourself a bouquet of flowers.

-I usually don't expect my family to pamper me, but when I least expect it, they do.
-I really had to work on my expectations and my attitude around Mother's Day.
+I usually don’t expect my family to pamper me, but when I least expect it, they do.
+For me it was important to work on my expectations and my attitude around Mother’s Day.
 I used to get so hurt but eventually, I realized that I was looking at this ONE day out of the year.
 I wasted a day hoping that something magical would happen when something enchanting actually happens to me every day of the year.
 My children truly do treat me like an Empress all year long, so having some crazy expectations on this one day was hurting not helping my Motherhood!

 I’m not going to lie, I still want chocolate.
 And since I know you probably do too, I suggest dropping a SUGGESTION… not a hint.
 “Honey, here’s what I want for Mother’s Day…something like this would be sweet.”

 If you are a single mom why not go on a Mom Lunch Date with another single mom?
 Organize a Girls Night Out!
 Or take your kids out to dinner!
 I did that on all the Mother’s Days when I was a single mom.
 Even though money was super tight, I would dress my kids up and take them to a sit-down dinner, complete with a shared dessert!
 Happy Mother’s Day to me.
 They loved it.

 What you want for Mother’s Day

 Plan ahead!
 Most subscription boxes need to be ordered at least a month in advance.
 I ordered various ones for my kids last Christmas and even though I ordered in November the first boxes just made it. (of course, I also had to be sure to be the one checking the mail and hiding the boxes!)